IBM/kar/README.md

 Please follow the instructions in [deploying.md](docs/deploying.md).

-### Create a namespace in which to run KAR-based applications.
+### Enable a namespace to run KAR-based applications.

 **NOTE: We strongly recommend against enabling the `kar-system` namespace or any Kubernetes system namespace for KAR applications.
 Enabling